 Where to stay: Encantada Tulum

 Muyil is a small archaeological area just south of Tulum.
-While it’s definitely not one of the most famous places to visit Yucatan Peninsula, it’s a perfect place to escape the crowds and spend time in the nature.
+It’s a perfect place to escape the crowds and spend time in the nature.

 Where to stay: Casa Gatos

-A hidden paradise in Mexico’s Caribbean, Akumal is one of the best places to get close to sea turtles.
+A hidden paradise in Mexico’s Caribbean, Akumal is one of the best places to swim with sea turtles.